 The Office of Emergency Medical Services (OEMS) is responsible for planning and coordinating an effective and efficient statewide EMS system.
 Our programs and services are designed to assure quality prehospital patient care, from when the call is received by the 911 center to the delivery of the patient to the trauma center or hospital.

-The EMS Portal will be down for maintenance on the morning of Monday, April 24, 2017 at 9 AM.
-We anticipate the system being available no later than the evening of Tuesday, April 25, 2017.
+The EMS Portal and all other OEMS applications will be down for maintenance on the morning of Sunday, August 20, 2017.
 Thank you for your patience while we complete these updates to the system.

 On November 21, 2016, the State Health Commissioner, the Virginia Department of Health Professions and the Virginia Department of Behavioral Health and Developmental Services announced that the opioid addiction crisis is a public health emergency in Virginia.
 More >>